wasd0109/dmm-fetch-meta/README.md

-# A script for fetching metadata from DMM.co.jp
+# A script for fetching metadata from DMM.com

 ## What it does